Explore the USML Library

 Access to Resources

 The library’s electronic resources and services are available to all USML enrolled students and faculty from on and off-campus.
 Select resources are also available to USML alumni.
-Interlibrary loan services with other college/university libraries in Illinois have now resumed.
-Public libraries also participate in the interlibrary loan program, allowing access to our print collection through your local library.
+Interlibrary loan services through other college/university libraries in Illinois or nationally/internationally are available as well.
 Library staff are on site to provide support as needed.
 For research assistance or any other questions, you are welcome to contact us (Library Staff Page).

 ACTS / I-Share Libraries

 The library was featured in American Libraries Direct online magazine which showcased 250 libraries around the world that were notable for their exquisite architecture, historic collections, and innovative services.

 Visitors are welcome to tour the library and peruse books, and may be able to borrow books using interlibrary loan services at their local public library.
 However, only the following patrons may borrow books at the library:

 – Faculty and students of universities/colleges that participate in the I-Share consortium